A-LinCui/DLtorch/README.md

 ```

 ### Run DNN Training
-you can run `DLtorch train --help` to see how to train a model.
+You can run `DLtorch train --help` to see how to train a model.
 Output of an example run (version 1.0.0):
 ```
 Usage: DLtorch [OPTIONS] COMMAND [ARGS]...